 Dieter Hahne at Ford Motorsport had provided me with the necessary ‘developed’ wing profiles, which were collected by Peter Horbury on one of his Project discussion visits to Köln.

 1989 Wind tunnel tests at MGA

-The aeromodel took about 7 weeks to build, and on we shipped it over to Ford’s own studio wind tunnel at the Merkenich design site in Köln.
+The aeromodel took about 7 weeks to build, and we shipped it over to Ford’s own studio wind tunnel at the Merkenich design site in Köln.

 Paternity of wing design is also claimed by young designer Frank Stephenson from Ford team in Germany, who got the inspiration from First World War Fokker DR1.
 His initial design included a tri-plane rear wing, but at the end was reduced to a bi-plane due to excessive cost.
-In any case, the influence of Sierra’s whale tail on Escort wing is undeniable.
+In any case, the influence of Sierra’s whale tail on the Escort wing is undeniable.

-Once back in Coventry, the relative wing positions etc were measured, ready to be developed as ‘styled’ parts on the full-size clay model.
+Once back in Coventry, the relative wing positions, etc were measured, ready to be developed as ‘styled’ parts on the full-size clay model.
 Once all the data was secured, we then, in parallel to the clay model, started to develop the aeromodel further for the next set of wind tunnel-tests.

-Comparison of the rear wing between Sierra RS Cosworth and Escort RS Cosworth shows that Sierra’s was located half-way up the rear windscreen, while Escort’s is located at roof height, and lower wing is more prominent in the Escort.
+Comparison of the rear wing between Sierra RS Cosworth and Escort RS Cosworth shows that Sierra’s was located half-way up the rear windscreen, while Escort’s is located at roof height, and the lower wing is more prominent in the Escort.

-Both rear wings were designed to give more stability at car rear.
+Both rear wings were designed to give more stability at the car rear.
 In the case of Escort, it always performed very well on asphalt, but not in slippery rallies, although it has been reported to be related to a too conservative transmission design rather than to aerodynamics.

 After Ford, it was time for Japanese manufacturers to fly over the Championship.
 And Toyota was first to put Japan on top of the WRC.